 The answer is no. We are not Santa.
 There is no one, single Santa.

 We are the people who fill your stocking and choose and wrap the presents under the tree—just as our parents did for us, their parents did for them and you will do for your kids someday.

 This could never make any of us Santa, though.
 Santa is lots and lots of people who keep the spirit of Christmas alive.
 He lives in our hearts—not at the North Pole.
 Santa is the magic and love and spirit of giving to others.
 What he does is teach children to believe in something they can’t see or touch.
 Throughout your life, you will need this capacity to believe in yourself, in your family, in your friends, and in God.

 You’ll need to be able to believe in things you can’t measure or hold in your hands.

 Now you know the secret of how he gets down all of those chimneys on Christmas Eve.
 He has help from all of the people whose hearts he has filled with joy.

 With full hearts, people like Mommy and Daddy take our turns helping Santa do a job that would otherwise be impossible.
 So no, we are not Santa.
 Santa is love and magic and happiness.
 We are on his team and now you are, too.

 Are you crying?
 Because I am crying.
 How Brockenbrough came up with this I will never know, but I am forever in her debt.

-Her words beautifully evolve the tradition of the magical Santa into the magic that is families and friends loving each other, of a community making sure that holidays are beautiful and special for all.
+Her words beautifully evolve the tradition of Saint Nicholas into the magic that is families and friends loving each other, of a community making sure that holidays are beautiful and special for all.